Learning Center

 Experienced research analyst skilled in Microsoft Excel, data analysis and reporting, and federal and internal survey development and distribution.
 Hayley has years of experience in Leadership and Teamwork, Managing Data and People, Project Management, Time Management and Problem Solving.
 She is a business professional with a Masters of Science in Applied Psychology and concentrations in Industrial and Organizational Psychology and Evaluation Research from University of Wisconsin-Stout.

-Jennifer Ellis-Gajda, MS, HS-BCP, CPG
+Jennifer Ellis-Gajda, PhD, HS-BCP, CPG

 Northwood Technical College